 Weighted blankets might not be a foreign term to you, considering their recent popularity on social media.
-Weighted blankets have taken over our Instagram and YouTube feeds, with both professionals in medical and health care and lifestyle influencers swearing by them.
+Weighted heavy blankets for anxiety have taken over our Instagram and YouTube feeds, with both professionals in medical and health care and lifestyle influencers swearing by them.
 Seeing the rave from an outsider’s perspective, you might have thought to yourself, “but what are these things?” or, “okay, but how do they work?”

 The short answer is: Yes!
 Yes, they absolutely do work and the reasons are scientific.
 There is a wide variety of weighted blankets available on the market, some even specifically tailored to suit different kinds of needs like anxiety, insomnia, and more.